pp4rs/DEPRECATED-installation-guide/docs/r.md

 install.packages(uzh_progecon)
 ```

+* If you are asked if you want to install packages that need compilation, type `y` followed by `Return` to confirm this.
 *   Wait until all the packages have been installed and the you are done.
     *   It *may* take a while, so be patient